 The Marlin XT-17: Value Priced 17HMR Accuracy

 After publishing a review of the Savage 93R17, it only seemed to make sense to review the Marlin XT-17.
 Maybe next year I’ll get my hands on a CZ and a Ruger American but for now, let’s take a look at this Marlin!
 This particular model is the XT17V, which comes with a 22″ heavy blued barrel and laminate wood stock.
 It’s a bit classier than the base model, and yet still under $300.
 I’m a huge fan of the value that some of the Marlin firearms bring to the table, and am apt to recommend a Marlin 795 to anyone who’s looking for their very first rimfire rifle, so I had high hopes for this one.
+At around $360 in Canada, it’s a relatively inexpensive way to get into 17 HMR.

 Marlin XT-17V Video Review